"So are you nervous about your sex-change operation?" my ex-girlfriend says.

 The other DEA agents are unimpressed.
 "Too risky," one says.
 "That jack-in-the-box could've ripped our agent apart.
 And what were those depressing monologues about?"

-"They show the addict's torment, which I'm sure we can all relate to, or at least some of us, those who are afraid, alone, for whom life is a perpetual solitaire, whose heads are keys that open no doors, to whom other people are cities they'll never visit, even the closest ones so far away."
+"They show the addict's torment, which I'm sure we can all relate to, or at least some of us, those who are afraid, alone, for whom life is a perpetual solitaire."

 The answer didn't come out like the presenter intended, but no one seems to hear anyway.
 They adjourn for lunch.
 The presenter sighs and rewinds the tape.

-On the way to the phone booth I get lost and wander into a circular courtyard in the center of which is a giant spinning cyproterone needle around which reality bends like light around a black hole.
-I throw a brick at the needle, breaking it.
+On the way to the phone booth I get lost and wander into a circular courtyard.
+In the center of the courtyard a giant cyproterone syringe spins like a turbine.
+Reality seems to bend around it like light around a black hole.
+I throw a brick at the needle and it breaks.

 I wake up in a hospital, where a nurse who looks like Annie Potts tells me my sex change was successful.
 She says I should watch a DVD and puts in Ghostbusters II, which she says is her favorite, and smiles.
 I'm in love again.